ropensci/nasapower/README.md

 ### Quick start

-*nasapower* can easily be installed using the following code.
+{nasapower} can easily be installed using the following code.

 #### From CRAN